 Who writes about your topic?

 A topic like "race relations" and prisons might be explored by scholars in sociology, law, criminal justice, public policy, psychology, or ethnic studies.
-See recommended sources from the subject librarians for each discipline in Milne Library's Research Guides.
+See recommended sources from the subject librarians for each discipline in the Library Research Guides.

 Search for Types of Resources:

 - Searching for books?
-Use GLOCAT+, Milne Library's catalog.
+Use GLOCAT.
 Enter in the title or author of the book and select search.
 On the results screen, select "Books/Ebooks" under Content Type to limit your catalog search to books.

 - Searching for articles?
 General databases such as Academic Search Complete and ProQuest contains scholarly, popular, and professional journal articles from most disciplines.
 These are often a good places to start your research.